m-bain/whisperX/MAC_PERFORMANCE.md

 - **First run feels slowest** because the model downloads/loads (e.g. CPU large-v3 `load=35.6s` was mostly that); warm cache removes it.

-**Recommendation:** for multilingual / Russian-quality work, **use `device="whispercpp"` with large-v3 (RTF ≈ 0.175)** — the fastest accurate Mac
+**Recommendation:** for multilingual work, **use `device="whispercpp"` with `large-v3-turbo` (RTF ≈ 0.070, ≈14× realtime)** — fastest accurate Mac path,
+multilingual, near-large-v3 quality.
+Use `large-v3` on whisper.cpp (RTF ≈ 0.175)
-path, ~1.6× faster than MLX.
-MLX large-v3 (RTF ≈ 0.275) is the fallback if the `whispercpp` extra isn't installed.
-For known-English audio, `distil-large-v3` on MLX (RTF ≈ 0.118) is faster still. `small`/`medium` are multilingual and faster than large-v3 at an accuracy cost — pick per content.
+when you need maximum accuracy.
+MLX is the fallback if the `whispercpp` extra isn't installed. `distil-large-v3` is English-only — avoid for multilingual.

 ## Diarization (pyannote `speaker-diarization-community-1`)